Engineer-Led Linux & cPanel OperationsDallas InfrastructureWorldwide Support

 • Higher response priority for client-facing tickets

-• Basic service, mail flow, and config checks where appropriate
+• Service, mail-flow, and configuration checks where appropriate

 • Up to 30 support tickets/month